 - The deadline for the submission of the RFP will be 11:59 PM on 8-5-19.

 Youthprise values community wisdom and youth voice in our grantmaking decision-making process.
 To that end, we are intentional in engaging youth and community to help us select our grantees.
 Fully completed applications submitted by the deadline will be reviewed by one or more panels of grant reviewers consisting of diverse community members and youth.
-The highest scoring applications recommend by the grant review panels will be invited to participate in a second level review meeting consisting of an in-person interview with Youthprise staff.
-Applications recommended for funding by staff reviewers will be reviewed by the Youthprise Board of Directors at their September meeting for final funding decision-making.
+The highest scoring applications recommended by the grant review panels will be invited to participate in a second level review meeting consisting of an in-person interview with Youthprise staff.
+Applications recommended for funding by reviewers will be reviewed by the Youthprise Board of Directors at their September meeting for final funding decision-making.